tads-working-group/tads3-mode/README.md

 - Clearer specification of what something is in the imenu list of objects, functions, modifications, etc.
 - Updated code for modern Emacs Lisp
-- An in-edtior build system that lets you compile the project the current file belongs to, even if the project root is in a parent directory, with a single key combination, and puts the output of the compiler in a split window where you can click on errors to jump to them in your code.
+- An in-editor build system that lets you compile the project the current file belongs to, even if the project root is in a parent directory, with a single key combination, and puts the output of the compiler in a split window where you can click on errors to jump to them in your code.